 Health & Climate Conference

-On the 15th of July 2022 the Green and Healthy team will be inviting people to join them to learn about the project’s impact, ways to get involved and models for making change in your own community.
-The event will tell the story of the unique partnership and how it’s making a difference to health and climate change in Frome.
+On the 15th of July 2022 the Green and Healthy team invited people to join them to learn about the project’s impact, ways to get involved and models for making change in their own community.
+The event told the story of the unique partnership and how it’s making a difference to health and climate change in Frome.

 Healthy Homes & Cycle Together